HaniaRezk/Classification-of-Two-Handwritten-MNIST-Digits/README.md

 ## **Project Structure**

-- `data.ipynb`                : Answers question 1 and explores the MNIST dataset
+- `data.ipynb`                : Explores the MNIST dataset
 - `models.ipynb`              : Main notebook for implementing machine learning models
 - `requirements.txt`          : A list of all the required Python modules to ensure your environment is ready to run the notebook
 - `report/`                   : Folder containing the Coursework report